 Add-On Stacking

-ZoomInfo's base plans exclude several features that many teams consider essential:
+ZoomInfo's base packages exclude several capabilities that many teams consider essential, each of which is quoted separately:

 Auto-Renewal and Price Hikes

 ZoomInfo's auto-renewal clause is one of the most-discussed pain points in G2 and Capterra reviews.
-Contracts auto-extend unless you provide written notice 60-90 days before the term ends.
-Miss that window by even a day, and you're locked in for another full year.
+Contracts auto-extend unless you provide written notice ahead of the term end — Vendr puts the notice window on ZoomInfo contracts at 90-120 days.
+Miss it by even a day, and you're locked in for another full year.

 Adam Wainwright